shah314/taxonomy/README.md

 ### Results
 Random initialization hit rate@10:<br><b>3%</b><br><br>
 Hit rate@10 after 10 iterations:<br><b>48%</b><br><br>
-A random sample of 10% of the movies are taken for the hit rate calculation (as negative sampling).
+A random sample of 10% of the movies are taken for the hit rate calculation.